Our Team

 Helen Gray-Bauer (she/her/hers)

-Helen is the coordinator for the Communication and Neurodevelopment Lab and joins with experience in cognition research and clinical oncology trial coordination.
+Helen is a research assistant for the Communication and Neurodevelopment Lab and joins with experience in cognition research and clinical oncology trial coordination.
 She earned her bachelor’s degree in music and neuroscience from Skidmore College where she worked as a research assistant and conducted thesis work with the Music and Cognition Lab.
 Helen has also held intern positions in clinical ethics, music therapy, and cognitive neuroscience.
 Her research interests include the neural overlap of music and language and the role of musical training and exposure in language development.
 Outside of lab, Helen enjoys crafting, cooking, and spending time with her family.

 Chelsea La Valle